- Linear Technology

 Fujitsu has two Open systems tape solutions.
 The ETERNUS CS800 is open systems only, while the Eternus CS8000 supports open systems and mainframes.

 The ETERNUS CS800 is a deduplication backup appliance designed for small and midsized environments.
-The backend storage is disk only with from 8 to 352 TB of usable capacity, and Fujitsu claims it can achieve up to 13 TB/hour in conventional inline target mode, without restricting backup applications or requiring additional software installation.
+Two models are available, 'Scale' and 'Enterprise'.
+The backend storage is disk only with from 27 to 315 TB (Scale) and 102 to 1.02 PB (Enterprise) of usable capacity.
+Fujitsu claims the enterprise model can achieve up to 24 TB/hour in speed target mode, without restricting backup applications or requiring additional software installation.
 Deduplication and Replication software are included as standard.
-It emulates up to 160 DLT or LTO drives and can run disk backups with simultaneous NAS, VTL and OST interfaces.
+It emulates up to 256 (Scale) or 512 (Enterprise) DLT or LTO drives and can run disk backups with simultaneous NAS, VTL and OST interfaces.
 There is an 'export to tape' option for long term retention.

 The ETERNUS CS8000 is discussed in detail on the mainframe page, but in short it supports major Unix and Windows operating systems as well as major tape libraries.
 It combines VTL and the NAS option to consolidate backup, archiving, compliant archiving and second-tier file storage in one appliance.

-While Cybernetics specialises in IBM iSeries servers, the iSAN V2 VTL is also designed to provide virtual tape functionality to pSeries, Windows, Linux, Unix and MAC servers.
+While Cybernetics specialises in IBM iSeries servers, the iSAN V 6000 VTL is also designed to provide virtual tape functionality to pSeries, Windows, Linux, Unix and MAC servers.
 The Cybernetics' VTL is a disk based appliance with the option to offload archives to physical tape if required.
 The appliance uses a cache to initially store the data, which assists when the library is performing parallel operations.
-The iSAN V2 comes in 4 models, the V8, V12, V16 or V24.
-The numbers relate to the number of bays used.
-Cybernetics gives you the option to install SSD only VTL models, or a mix and match model with SAS, SATA, and SSD disks.
 All tape drives and libraries are supported for remote offload, and it is also possible to offload to removable USB or eSATA devices.